beam4/buildchurchsite/tutorials/transducer/inspection.md

 Step4: quick proccess

 Signing contract via email( fax machine deprecated) for fast proccessing, in order to save money to costumer.
-The contract can be download here.